Transverse minimal foliations on unit tangent bundles and applications: Introduction

 \item {\bf Hausdorff leaf space:} Another consequence of a one dimensional foliation subfoliating a two dimensional foliation by Gromov hyperbolic leaves and being leafwise quasigeodesic is that the leaf space of the foliation $\wt{\cG}$ in each leaf $L \in \wt{\cF_i}$ must be Hausdorff.
-Non existence of bubble leaves is not enough to rule out non-Hausdorffness, so more analysis is needed.
-This is the content of \S \ref{s.dichotomy} where we obtain a strong consequence of non-Hausdorfness of the leaf space that makes a pair of transverse foliations lacking with this property look very much like the example from \cite{MatsumotoTsuboi}.
+A priori, the non existence of bubble leaves is not enough to rule out non-Hausdorffness, so more analysis is needed.
+This is the content of \S \ref{s.dichotomy} where we show that non-Hausdorfness of the leaf space leads to Reeb surfaces.

 \item {\bf Getting the quasigeodesic property:} Having Hausdorff leaf space is not enough to deduce the leafwise quasigeodesic property as the horocycle flow shows.
 In our context, we can show that it is enough and we do so in \S \ref{s.Hsdff}.